 If you want to stay really close to the falls, you can do so on either side of the border.
 The Belmond in Brazil and the Melia in Argentina are probably the closest, but bear in mind they are both out of town.
 The Loi Suites in Argentina is extremely close to both the Iguazu River and Puerto Iguazú, so you get the best of both worlds.

 Which airport is the closest?

 There are two main airports which serve the area, Cataratas del Iguazú, also known as Mayor Carlos Eduardo Krause or IGR, in Argentina, and Foz/Cataratas do Iguaçu, or IGU, in Brazil.
 Both are very close to the falls, so which one you use will depend more on where you are coming from/going to.

-IGR is a half an hour drive from the town of Puerto Iguazú, and is served by Aerolíneas and LAN, so it’s the best option for flights around Argentina.
-IGU is half an hour from the town of Foz do Iguaçu, and is served by Azul, GOL, LAN and TAM, so it’s the best option for flight around Brazil.
+IGR is a half an hour drive from the town of Puerto Iguazú, and is served by Aerolíneas, Andes and LATAM, so it’s the best option for flights around Argentina.
+IGU is half an hour from the town of Foz do Iguaçu, and is served by Azul, GOL, and LATAM, so it’s the best option for flight around Brazil.